Gingerbread Templates by Architectural Style

-Gingerbread-By-Design provides The Best Templates utilizing a large variety of Architectural designs and styles,
+Gingerbread-By-Design provides The Best Templates inspired by Architectural designs and styles,

 based on character defining features.